Jin-Yi Cai: Academic career

 rising from Assistant Professor to Full Professor in 1996.

 He became a Professor of Computer Science at the University of Wisconsin–Madison in 2000.

 Awards

 Cai was a Presidential Young Investigator, Sloan Research Fellow, and a Guggenheim Fellow.
 He received a Morningside Silver Medal, and a Humboldt Research Award for Senior U.S. Scientists.
 He was jointly awarded the Gödel Prize in 2021, an award in theoretical computer science for his work in the paper titled: Complexity of Counting CSP with Complex Weights.
-He was also awarded the Fulkerson Prize in Discrete Mathematics awarded by the American Mathematical Society and the Mathemtical Programming Society.
+He was also awarded the Fulkerson Prize in Discrete Mathematics awarded by the American Mathematical Society and the Mathematical Programming Society.

 He was elected a Fellow of the Association for Computing Machinery (2001), American Association for the Advancement of Science (2007), and a foreign member of Academia Europaea (2017).
 He was named to the 2023 class of Fellows of the American Mathematical Society, "for contributions to computational complexity theory, especially in the areas of complexity dichotomy".